 Weight-Distributing Hitch System - This type of system uses a "load-leveling" or "equalizing" hitch.
-The weightdistributing feature helps shift the trailer tongue weight to all trailer tires and the tow vehicle front tires.
+The weight-distributing feature helps shift the trailer tongue weight to all trailer tires and the tow vehicle front tires.

 For QX56 vehicles, a weight-distributing hitch ball mount (Class IV) is recommened if you plan to tow trailers with a maximum weight over 5,000 lbs.
-This ball mount includes a $2^{5}/{16}$ " hitch ball rated for up to 10,000 lbs., and is available through your Infiniti dealer.
+This ball mount includes a $2^5/16$ " hitch ball rated for up to 10,000 lbs., and is available through your Infiniti retailer.